goonstation/goonstation/code/modules/goonhub/api/apiGuide.md

 /// [reference to the name of the file or what it does, e.g. Add]
 //datum/apiRoute/[path of route]
 	method = RUSTG_HTTP_METHOD_[method type]
-	path = "[the path of the staging endpoint it connects to]" routeParams = list([list of parameter items, separated by commas]) // [the primitive type of each parameter] queryParams = list([list of parameter items, separated by commas]) // [the primitive type of each parameter] body = [the datum of the body, under /datum/apiBody]
+	path = "[the path of the endpoint it connects to]" routeParams = list([list of parameter items, separated by commas]) // [the primitive type of each parameter] queryParams = list([list of parameter items, separated by commas]) // [the primitive type of each parameter] body = [the datum of the body, under /datum/apiBody]